 Add a call to action

-Adding a CTA can be the difference between gaining a customer and losing it.
+Adding a CTA can be the difference between gaining a customer and losing them.
 Without, a user may think I’ll come back later, and then completely forget, or buy from a competitor.
-If they’ve found useful information on your page, though, and can immediately and easily take an action thanks to a carefully placed CTA, then you’re much more likely to convert them.
+If they’ve found useful information on your page, though, and can immediately and easily take an action thanks to a carefully placed CTA, then you’re much more likely to gain a conversion.

 Check spelling and grammar